jgoping/pokemon-alexa-project/README.md

 Here are the kinds of things you can ask it:
 - Ask about a Pokemon: "Tell me about Jigglypuff."
-- Ask about a trait of a Pokemon: "What type is Tropius?"
+- Ask about a trait (type, height, weight) of a Pokemon: "What type is Tropius?"
 - See the type match-up between two Pokemon: "How effective is Bulbasaur against Squirtle?"

 Here is a sample conversation using the Alexa Skill: